fourtywater/osticket-prereqs/README.md

 </p>
 <p>
 Step 1
-  Install or enable IIS by opening the control panel
+  Install or enable IIS by opening the control panel.
+You can do this by typing "control panel" from your search bar within your task bar at the bottom of your desktop.
 </p>
 <br />